OussamaAlaoui/Budget-app/README.md

 ## Featurs

 * You can add your expenses and incomes of the month
+* Deleting data from database by clicking the red trash button
+* Editing already inserted data
 * All data of the month are listed in two separated tables, one for your _Expenses_ and the other for the _Incomes_
 * The head_bar containes month's name which is dynamic, it means it changes according to the current month

 * Under the head bar you have four sections:
     * First one it displays the total of your expenses and incomes "_incomes - expenses_", so it makes it easier for you to see your gains or losses of the month
     * Second section is for the total of your incomes of the month